cruxprotocol/handbook/README.md

 On most blockchains it is a long string which is not practical to memorize, recognize, or communicate.
 This is a big mental shift from other identifiers Users are used to, such as email addresses, twitter handles and phone numbers.
 This itself becomes a big barrier for entry into the cryptocurrency ecosystem.

-Secondly, a several technical implementation details of the underlying Blockchain technology regularly leak out to the Users since.
+Secondly, a several technical implementation details of the underlying Blockchain technology regularly leak out to the Users, such as -
 - A single Blockchain may have several different Address formats.
 - A users Wallet may or may not support all address formats.
 - Hard forks cause confusion.